Enable Your Sales Team with Lessonly

 - Leadership training – Leadership training is usually more personal, away from the rest of the employees and focused on tools and skills to manage an entire team and keep them moving in the same direction.

 - Employee development – These types of employee training are more in-depth and are usually focused on making individual team members better at a certain topic or skill.
-Developing employees often takes place outside the office or even at home to ensure maximum employee participation.
+Developing employees often takes place through additional training and coaching.

 Lessonly excels in giving employees and administrators alike the autonomy to learn at their own pace.
 Nailing the essential knowledge can be knocked out pretty quickly with the right training software.
 Here you can create lessons with training quotes that can be serious or funny, depending on your company culture.
 We never lock down content and make your employees sit on a slide for a certain amount of time to “ensure” that they read it.
 Micro-managing your team in such a way is one of our three things that will not enable sales.
 By giving your employees the time and tools to learn the best way that works for them, you equip them with the knowledge they need to be able to excel in their position.
 There will be training peaks and valleys, but that’s how the process works.
 Lessonly allows the learner to work through these at their own pace and gives sales team leaders the ability to achieve their job title and lead.